 - Ingwersen’s which has a scent reminiscent of pine and balsam and produces delicate pink flowers

-- Czakor which produces bold flowers that are deep magenta in color.
+- Czakor produces bold flowers that are deep magenta in color.

 These two types are very hardy and aggressive and have strong weed-smothering qualities.
 In milder regions, they will stay green all year round.
 Both of these are hardy in zones 3-9.

-2. CONTAINERS & ROCK GARDENS: True geraniums are an excellent choice in containers or in rock garden.
-Ballerina is especially suited this purposes.
+2. CONTAINERS & ROCK GARDENS: True geraniums are an excellent choice in containers or in rock gardens.
+Ballerina is especially suited to this purpose.

 This variety is hardy in zones 4-9.
 It produces large, showy pale lavender flowers that have contrasting burgundy veins.

-3. PERENNIAL BORDERS: For bright sunny locations, Cedric Morris is a great choice in true geraniums.
-It is quite showy with large leaves and pale magenta flowers.
+3. PERENNIAL BORDERS: For bright sunny spots, Cedric Morris is a great choice in true geraniums.
+It is quite showy, with large leaves and pale magenta flowers.

-For contrast, you might want to also include the white strain of this variety.
-It’s flowers are bit larger.
+In contrast, you might want to also include the white strain of this variety.
+Its flowers are a bit larger.